 Let’s start with our personal favorite: Café Next Apache, located in the small Panenska street in the city centre, close to the Presidential Palace, is one of the most charming places to hang out in Bratislava.
 Whether you’re looking for somewhere to have your morning coffee, to work in the afternoon or have a drink with friends in the evening, this is the place.

-Established by a Canadian expat living in Slovakia, Café Next Apache is filled with this artistic and intellectual vibe so typical of Central Europe’s café scene and is very popular among both Slovaks and long-term expats.
-Comprising both a smoking and a non-smoking room, its laid-back atmosphere and warmth make it the ideal place to visit during cold winter months, while its terrace is the perfect spot to idly spend warmer days.
+Established by a Canadian expat living in Slovakia, Café Next Apache is filled with this artistic and intellectual vibe so typical of Central Europe’s café scene and is popular among both Slovaks and long-term expats.
+Its laid-back atmosphere and warmth make it the ideal place to visit during cold winter months, while its terrace is the perfect spot to idly spend warmer days.
 Café Next Apache also moonlights as a second-hand bookstore, and musical and cultural events are organized there on a regular basis.

 Address: Panenska 28